 Two Inlets State Forrest offers over 26,000 acres set in a landscape that's gently rolling to hilly, with scattered lowlands.
 Two Inlets Trail provides over 27 miles of snowmobile trail that connects to other area trails.
 Two Inlets Lake provides good fishing.
 This state forest is known for excellent hunting of deer, ruffed grouse and small game.
 Indian Creek Water Impoundment provides habitat for waterfowl.
 Fish Hungryman Lake for Black Bullhead, Bluegill, Brown Bullhead, Largemouth Bass, Northern Pike, Walleye, Yellow Perch, & Pumkinseed.

 43,000-acre Tamarac National Wildlife Refuge hosts over 250 species of birds, featuring nesting bald eagles, golden-winged warblers, otters, porcupine, wolves & more.
 A wildlife drive and visitor center offer spectacular vistas of marshes, trees and wildlife in the refuge.
 Enjoy hiking trails, historic sites, hunting and fishing.
-Gently rolling hills, pristine lakes, streams, bogs, marshes, meadows & woodlands are in a transition zone where tallgrass prairie, hardwood & pine forests converge to create a wildlife haven.
+The Refuge also provides cross-country and snow mobiling trails in winter, and even more trails for hiking and biking during the spring, summer and fall months.

 24,000-acre Smoky Hills State Forrest is characterized by rolling-to-moderately steep slopes that offer 30 mi of snowmobile trails, 25 mi of hiking trails, and exceptional hunting for deer & grouse.
 It is located in eastern Becker County and is traversed by State Hwy 34.
 It is 20 miles east of Detroit Lakes.
-The Shell River and numerous small shallow lakes dot the area, providing shorebird viewing.
-A mix of hardwoods and jack pines makes up the forest.
-The southern half of the forest is good for fall foliage viewing.
+State, county, and township roads provide access to much of the refuge.
+A prairie chicken viewing blind is available from mid-March thru April.